ClonedPuppy/SK_Shader_info/README.md

 	    return o;
     }

-This is the vertex shader, here we create our MVP matrix, set up our UV coordinates and normals.
+This is the vertex shader, here we set up our MVP matrix, UV coordinates and normals.

     // Ambient calculation helper function
     float3 CalcAmbient(float3 normal, float3 color)